 Gregory Conley, president of the American Vaping Association, a pro-vaping advocacy group, issued the following comment:

-“Zero product authorizations, millions of banned products, and hundreds of thousands of products left in limbo by the agency’s failure to do their job.
+“Zero product authorizations, over a million banned products, and many more products left in limbo by the agency’s failure to do their job.
 That is the end result of the FDA’s multi-year campaign to destroy the vaping industry and hand the remains over to large tobacco companies.

 “If smoking rates go up in 2022 and beyond, do not blame the tobacco industry.
 This predictable result will entirely be the fault of elected officials and regulators who have utterly failed to protect public health.

 “The FDA’s opaque review process was intentionally designed to eliminate all but the largest players from the market.
 We look forward to lending our support to future court challenges.”

 Yesterday, the AVA warned that the FDA’s decisions on PMTAs could benefit cigarette companies.
 Twenty-four hours later, the situation has only grown more grim.

 About the American Vaping Association